Menu

 Network login and password

-Your Student ID can be used as a form of identification, a library card, for printing and photocopying, and for student discounts.
-Learn more about what you need to do to receive your ID card in the mail.
+Your AUT student ID can be used as a form of identification, a library card, for printing and photocopying and for student discounts.

 Student ID cards

 Now is the perfect time to get your enrolments sorted if they aren’t already.
-Find out how to enrol online in your courses and classes.
-If you’re having issues with enrolling in your courses, get in touch with your programme administrators.
+Find out how to enrol online in your courses and classes

 Our campuses: guides to the City, North and South Campus